Chubbard022/Data-Structures/Data_Structures_Questions.md

 10. What is the runtime complexity of `DoublyLinkedList.delete`?
     a.
 O(1)
     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?

+   --The Linked list has a run time of O(1) since its runtime stays the same no matter the size of the list -- splice worst-case is O(n).
+This is because it has to change the index of every item in the array that gets moved.